LeonHellqvist/LeonHellqvist/README.md

 - 👋 Hi, I’m @LeonHellqvist
 - 👀 I’m interested in web development, both front- and backend
-- 🌱 I’m currently learning react, redux, node, and express
+- 🌱 I’m currently learning NextJS, Node, and Express
 - 💞️ I’m looking to collaborate on nothing at the moment
 - 📫 How to reach me, Discord: NisseV2#6585